zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 0 5 * * * /opt/retention/wazuh-archive.sh
 ```

+All examples assume server clock is UTC.
+{: .notice--info}

 You can find this script and the rest in the [accompanying Github repository](https://github.com/zbalkan/wazuh-log-timestamping).
 {: .notice--info}